MCResourcePile/addon-project/src/content/wiki/ranks/nimbus.md

 #### Description

 The Nimbus rank is very similar to the [Alto rank](ranks/alto).
 Players with this rank can fly in the lobby, choose their own team and a 2.0x droplet multiplier, although are not allowed to choose their own teams.
 Unlike the Alto ranks, players are also given 3 set-next [tokens](https://mcresourcepile.github.io/addon-project/wiki/guides/(https://mcresourcepile.github.io/addon-project/wiki/tokens) and 1 mutation token.
+This rank only lasts two weeks.

 #### Usage